To the plus size mom feeling all alone – we are in this together!

 Food is a really good coping strategy.

 You know what, it’s there.
 It tastes good.
 It makes you feel good.
-It maybe helps you escape a little bit.
+And it maybe helps you escape a little bit.
 And we all need that because all of our regular support systems and coping strategies look differently right now.

 So, my message to your listeners is I hope you guys can approach this issue with kindness for yourself.